 - INSPIRE adoption.
 To be a reference partner for the Public Administration in the developments needed to adopt the INSPIRE directive.

-- Research use of Copernicus Sentinel Data for wildlife monitoring.
+- Research use of Earth Observation Data for wildlife monitoring

 - Secondary raw materials inventory

 Design, development and testing of a platform optimizing multimodal door-to-door transport of passengers and goods, supported by an innovative communication network.

 Exploiting/demonstrating the added value of climate services: climate services for climate-proofing of vulnerable urban and transport infrastructure.

 Big Data PPP Large Scale Pilot focusing in production of best possible raw materials from agriculture, forestry and fishery/aquaculture.

 Service platform and Toolbox for European Sentinel Copernicus Earth Observation data use for biologists, ecologists, scientists and ornithologists.

 Open and interoperable agricultural specialized platform hub on the cloud for the management of spatial and non-spatial data relevant for farming production.